uzmabb182/data-detection-using-machine-learning/README.md

 ![ETL](static/images/ETL15.PNG)

-## Now preparing to fit the models and analyze the results
+## Now preparing to fit the models and analyze the results:

 ![ETL](static/images/Model1.PNG)